Responsible Technology Institute Team

 DPhil student

-Tyler is a doctoral student in the Department of Computer Science at the University of Oxford and co-leads the Responsible Technology Institute Student Network.
-His research focuses on stakeholder engagement in software development, particularly in the context of adult social care.
+Tyler Reinmund is a DPhil Candidate in Computer Science at the University of Oxford.
+His research focuses on understanding how health and social care practitioners incorporate machine learning systems into their working practices.
 Tyler has a master’s degree in science and technology studies from University College London and a Master of Business Administration from the University of Oxford.

 Ben Hardin